name-snrl/nvim/README.md

 - [neovim-flake](https://github.com/jordanisaacs/neovim-flake)

 My overlay does not involve configuring Neovim with Nix.
-Instead, it enables you to wrap the Neovim package using the standard wrapper provided in nixpkgs.
+Instead, it enables you to wrap the standard `neovim-unwrapped` package using the standard wrapper provided in nixpkgs.
 This allows you to configure the following aspects:

 - Add packages to `$PATH`, specifically for Neovim.
 - Add Tree-sitter parsers via package rebuild or `:h 'rtp'` option.